 about 1957 or 1958

 I started working at McClellan Air Force Base in January 1962, as a tabulation machine operator.
 I did this for two and one half years, then I was drafted into the U.S. Army in the Spring of 1964.
 After Basic Training at Fort Ord, California, I spent just under one year stationed at Fort Lewis in Washington State.
 My next thirteen months were spent stationed in South Korea (Inchon and Taegu).
 That's when I really got my chance to travel.
-My love affair with the Hawaiian Islands had already begun, but being the service gave me my first chance to see Hawaii.
+My love affair with the Hawaiian Islands had already begun, but being in the service gave me my first chance to see Hawaii.
 Click here for some of our trips.

 What a beautiful morning!